The role of software and math in FEA

 3D space is a time hog!
 It takes significantly more time to build all the models.
 It’s also easier to make modeling mistakes (and much harder to find them)!

-But there is also something else… if you build a huge model, you loose “contact” with it!
-The bigger the thing, the mode distant it becomes.
+But there is also something else… if you build a huge model, you lose “contact” with it!
+The bigger the thing, the more distant it becomes.
 It’s so easy to “get lost” in your huge model.
 And sometimes you will simply “believe” that everything is fine (even though you’ve literally “lost control” on what is going on in the model).
 This is a pretty dangerous thing!

 A 3D model can “discover” something for you (like the truss rigidity impact on the outcomes).
 You can literally correctly take into account effects you had no idea that they exist!
 But this is a double edge sword, as it’s also easy to believe your “big and smart” 3D model… also when it’s completely wrong!
 And finding why it’s wrong will be much more difficult than in the case of 2D models!